roma-glushko/leetcode-solutions/README.md

 ## Problem List

-In total, there are 53 problems solved.
+In total, there are 53 problems solved:

+- Python: 52
+- Go: 2
+- SQL: 1

 Find all of them below.

  ### Arrays